zalyoung/gitlab-handbook/content/handbook/finance/expenses.md

   - If you have not already completed the form as part of onboarding with our Netherlands payroll provider, fill in and sign the Regeling Internet Thuis form and send it to the HRSavvy team at payroll@savvy-group.eu.
 Please do not expense your Internet costs via Navan - these will be rejected.
   - If your address changes or the amount changes, please send a new form to the HRSavvy team, along with the invoice/letter for processing.
 - This is a taxable expense for GitLab Ltd. United Kingdom Team Members assuming that the internet connection is used partially for personal use as well as business use.
-- Policy is set at $80, anything over that amount will still be considered for approval as we know there are exceptions, and will be checked and approved on an individual basis depending on the user's circumstances, i.e. location etc.
+- Policy is set at $80, anything over that amount will still be considered for approval as we know there are exceptions, and will be checked and approved on an individual basis depending on the user's circumstances, i.e. location etc. To submit an exception for approval, [open a ticket in HelpLab](/handbook/business-technology/enterprise-applications/guides/helplab-guide/#create-a-ticket--request) and tag your manager and finance to approve.
 - Itemized Receipt required.
 - If an itemized bill is not available, costs will only be reimbursed for the element relating to Internet Access, i.e. if you pay for tv, internet and phone, the invoice should be divided by 3/# of services and we will pay this value only.
 - No hardware costs for internet service is reclaimable.
 This includes routers, extenders/boosters, etc.